Glasgow Cathcart (Scottish Parliament constituency)

-Glasgow Cathcart is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
+Glasgow Cathcart (Gaelic: Glaschu Cathcart) is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
 It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The seat has been held by James Dornan of the Scottish National Party since the 2011 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Glasgow region are Glasgow Anniesland, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside, and Rutherglen.
+The other eight constituencies of the Glasgow region are: Glasgow Anniesland, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside, and Rutherglen.

 The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.